bugbiteme/hello-spring/README.md

 ctrl-c to kill app

-Any changes you commit will go to the repo on gogs
+Any changes you commit will go to your own repo on gogs

 Create a new version of hello-spring project